 Recognized as one of the most progressive, forward-thinking leaders in sports today, ROBB HEINEMAN is the CEO of Sporting Club, the parent organization of Sporting Kansas City, and one of the club’s five principal owners.
-Heineman also serves as CEO of Sporting Innovations, a technology company focused on innovation in sports and entertainment.
+Heineman also serves as CEO of FanThreeSixty, a technology company focused on innovation in sports and entertainment.

 After taking over as the organization's CEO in 2006, Heineman worked with several local municipalities around the Kansas City metropolitan area to get a soccer-specific stadium built for Sporting Kansas City.